HomeSafety Score Methodology

 Core Safety Metrics

-Each city is evaluated across four key traffic safety dimensions:
+Each city is evaluated across three key traffic safety dimensions:

-Formula: DUI Percentage = (DUI-Involved Crashes / Total Crashes) × 100
+Formula: DUI Percentage = (Alcohol-Involved Crashes / Total Crashes) × 100

-What it measures: Prevalence of alcohol or drug-impaired driving as a crash factor
+What it measures: Prevalence of alcohol or drug-impaired driving as a contributing factor in crashes.

-Formula: Pedestrian/Cyclist Percentage = (Pedestrian or Cyclist-Involved Crashes / Total Crashes) × 100
+Formula: VRU Percentage = ((Pedestrian + Bicycle Crashes) / Total Crashes) × 100

 Score Calculation

-Each metric is normalized to a 0-100 scale using min-max scaling against statewide benchmarks:
+Each metric is normalized to a 0-100 scale using min-max scaling within the 21-city dataset:

 Normalization Formula: